procore/documentation/api_essentials/tls_reqs.md

 ### Microsoft .NET

 In order to support TLS 1.2 you must be running .NET Framework v4.5 or later for your .NET application development.
-Microsoft provides a helpful knowledge base article - [Transport Layer Security (TLS) best practices with the .NET Framework](https://docs.microsoft.com/en-us/dotnet/framework/network-programming/tls){:target="_blank" rel="noopener"} - to assist you in determining the best course of action depending on your particular situation.
+Microsoft provides a helpful knowledge base article - [Transport Layer Security (TLS) best practices with the .NET Framework](https://docs.microsoft.com/en-us/dotnet/framework/network-programming/tls) - to assist you in determining the best course of action depending on your particular situation.
 Additionally, the following points may help you in supporting TLS 1.2 in your .NET applications.

 - If you are using .NET 4.5, you can explicitly set the Security Protocol to TLS 1.2: `ServicePointManager.SecurityProtocol = SecurityProtocolType.Tls12;`
 - TLS 1.2 is not supported in .NET 4.0.
 However, you can install .NET 4.5 (or later) and set the Security Protocol to TLS 1.2 by using the explicit value 3072: `ServicePointManager.SecurityProtocol = (SecurityProtocolType)3072;`